 Yesterday I met up with some of our group in Reston for breakfast.
 Then today I got out for a neat little 23 mile spin.
 And it felt great.
 And I remember now why we wear bike shorts.
 That padded short sure would have felt good after about 10 miles.
 Instead I wore wind pants over underwear.
 Not much padding there but no big deal.
 I’ve been through worse.
 Much worse.

 The temperature was 38 degrees and windy.
 I was struggling the first 6-7 miles and couldn’t quite figure out why.
 I began to curse those hours indoor on the trainer as not helping one bit.
 And then I turned to the east and my speed picked up, way up, and the winds I had been listening to for 40 minutes suddenly became still.
 I had been fighting a strong headwind and then picked up a strong tailwind.
 I love tail winds.

 In the afternoon I drove to Charles Town, WV.
 As I came to a light on Rte 7 between Hamilton and Waterford a group of cyclists approached from the opposite direction.
-The Evo boys.
+The Evo boys (Evolution Cycling).
 I had ridden with them last year this time when things were different.
-I can’t imagine any recognized me in the van but all waved as they passed.
-Maybe they saw the Share the Ride license plate on the van or, more likely, were grateful that I did try to muscle my way past them.
+I can’t imagine anyone recognized me in the van but all waved as they passed.
+Maybe they saw the Share the Ride license plate on the van or, more likely, were grateful that I didn’t try to muscle my way past them.

 Total mileage for the month: 23 miles.
 Yuck!
 March will be better.
 I am hoping to do a repeat of the Hills of Ellicott City next Sunday and have mapped out a ‘Toona Metric Century for April 3 in which 6-7 of us are going to Altoona, Pa. for the day.
 Sixty miles of climbing and descending and lunch at Panera at 2:00 p.m.
 Can’t wait!